django/dsf-working-groups/active/package-maintainers.md

 - Other members:
   - You?

+The Chair, Co-Chair and Board Liaison manage the membership of the group.
+The Chair and Co-Chair animate the group’s activities.
+The Board Liaison relays information between the group and the Django Software Foundation Board.

-## Eligibility
+### Eligibility

 Membership is open to all Individual Members of the Django Software Foundation.

-## How to join
+### How to join

-To join, members must express an interest in the #packages channel of the [Django Discord server](https://discord.gg/xcRH6mN4fa), or reach out to a current group member.
+To join, members must apply via the group’s [membership application form](https://www.example.com/) (to be set up once the group is up and running), sharing their motivation for joining, and expected contributions.

-Candidates will be invited to an upcoming Working Group meeting to discuss their interest and potential contributions, after which they will be voted in by current group members (50%+1).
+Membership applications are reviewed asynchronously and during meetings, after which they will be voted in by current group members (50%+1).
 Members will be selected for the group based on their interest in the group’s goals and ability to contribute to them.

 ### Membership terms

-Members join the group for a 6-month term.
+Members join the group for a 12-month term.
 At the end of this term, they need to opt into staying involved to keep being a member of the group.

 If any member wishes to leave the group before the end of their term, they can do so without a vote.